Cepeen/cepeen.github.io/cluenotepadpp.md

     device.
 However, if you choose to opt-out, you may not be able to use certain aspects of the Services.

 *Information collected from other sources*

-*/In Short: /*/We may collect limited data from public databases, marketing partners, /social media platforms, /and other outside sources./
+We may collect limited data from public databases, marketing partners,  social media platforms,  and other outside sources.

 To enhance our ability to provide relevant marketing, offers, and services to you and update our records, we may obtain information